 2. It protects repertoire and memory

-A serious foundation acts as custodian — commissioning, archiving, and re-performing music that would otherwise vanish between generations.
+A serious foundation acts as custodian — commissioning, archiving, re-performing music that would otherwise vanish between generations.

 3. It builds bridges across borders